15 Best Open Source WYSIWYG HTML Editors

 If you want to focus on the out-of-the-box experience and reduce efforts to maintain it, any option that provides premium technical support should be a good choice.

-If you are more of a DIY user, you should do anything that serves your requirements.
+If you are more of a DIY user, you can pick anything that serves your requirements.

 Note that a popular option does not mean that it is a flawless editor for your requirements.
 Sometimes a more straightforward option is a better solution than a feature-rich editor.